 Q: You’re young and the book that you have written is mostly expected to be picked up by older and more experienced people.
 How do you deal with awkward questions?
 Any anecdotes to share?

 Me: Hi, Q. One of my favorite teachers purchased a few copies of Busting Clichés – one for himself, and some for friends older than him.
 I was quite terrified when he told me this over SMS, I was afraid he would find my writing immature or flippant.
 I was pleasantly surprised and very grateful when he told me that he and his friends enjoyed reading it.
-I did not expect all positive reviews from people with so many years of life experience…one review, in particular, stayed in my mind.
+While I was blown away by all the positive reviews from people with so many years of life experience…one review, in particular, stayed in my mind.

 Q: Well, I’m satisfied with your answer.
 You sure have a way with words and I believe it’ll be showing in your book.
 Congratulations and good luck!